-- ERO and School evaluation 2023, using the School Improvement Framework,4 identified and agreed on Te Tiriti o Waitangi and Responsive Curriculum/Planning as two areas that could be strengthened. - Two Board Surveys for whanau one in 2022 which gained views on local curriculum and a further one in 2023 on expectations of the school and ideas for improvement provided community aspirations for the school. - Data gathered from staff and students and whanau on strengths/needs for the future in regards to local curriculum, literacy teaching, Refreshed curriculum requirements. - Discussions with local Ngaati Tamaoho iwi and goals of their education plan Te Ara Maatauranga o Ngaati Tamaoho. - Data gathered on literacy levels of our students, leading to staff agreement of gaining further knowledge and use of the inclusion of a Foundational Literacy approach in our Literacy programmes.
+- ERO and School evaluation 2023, using the School Improvement Framework, 4 identified and agreed on Te Tiriti o Waitangi and Responsive Curriculum/Planning as two areas that could be strengthened. - Three Board Surveys for whanau one in 2022 which gained views on local curriculum and further surveys in 2023 and 2024 on expectations of the school and ideas for improvement provided community aspirations for the school. - Data gathered from staff and students and whanau on strengths/needs for the future in regards to local curriculum, literacy teaching, Refreshed curriculum requirements. - Evaluation of our 2024 Annual plan and new Government priorities: Attendance and Achievement. - Discussions with local Ngaati Tamaoho iwi and goals of their education plan Te Ara Maatauranga o Ngaati Tamaoho. - Data gathered on levels of our students, leading to staff agreement of gaining further knowledge and use of the inclusion of a Structured Literacy approach in our Literacy programmes and the use of a new Mathematics programme using one of selected MOE mathematics resources.